 Losing contacts is far from ideal.
 You can end up losing hundreds of precious details about family, old friends or important business contacts.
 If this has happened to you, I know it may be scary, but you may still be able to get them back.
-Most of the time, backups are made automatically of your iPhone to iCloud or iTunes (or the Finder app if you are using macOS Catalina), and your contacts make up part of these backups.
+Most of the time, backups are made automatically of your iPhone to iCloud or iTunes (or the Finder app if you are using macOS Catalina or higher), and your contacts make up part of these backups.
 So, to get them back, we can use the backups!

 There are 3 ways you can go about doing this: